 \subsection{Shock test}

 A simple shock test that has been conducted.
-The initial conditions in the test consist of a static constant-density, constant-pressure configuration with a small size of $R/3$ region overpressured by a factor of 50.
+The initial conditions in the test consist of a static constant-density, constant-pressure configuration with a region of the size of $R/3$ overpressured by a factor of 50.
 In order to avoid symmetry effects, the high-pressure zone was created at non-zero latitude of 17.2\textdegree \ and longitude of 28.6\textdegree.
-The mach number of this shock is $\Mach \approx 7$.
-The results demonstrated in Figure \ref{fig:shock_test} show how the spot exploded and how the front of the shock moved over time.
+The mach number of this shock is $\Mach \approx 6$, varying depending on the time.
+The results demonstrated in Figure \ref{fig:shock_test} show how the spot explodes and how the front of the shock moves over time.

 Over time, the shock just bounces back and forward from the start point to the opposite side of a sphere.
 As we do not introduce any friction yet, it persists for some time.
-We continued simulation for 3 total rotations and observed the initial spot compressing even further into a smaller area on a sphere before exploding once again.
+We continued the simulation for 3 total `bounces' and observed the initial spot compressing even further into a smaller area on a sphere before exploding once again.